javaGuruBY/rpaS2/homework/english/andrii_pechyborshch/lecture1/grammar.md

 10. His wife is having coffee at the moment?
 11. Let’s go for a walk.
 It is not raining.
 12. Look!
 The boys are coming home.
-13. Maila likes Chinese food?
+13. Does Maila like Chinese food?
 14. My grandmother dooes not work.
 She is on pension.
 15. What your brother is watching now?
 16. Where do you live?